+Looking for a quote?
+Give us a call!
 We provide coverage for most types of homes.
-We can also coordinate your entire insurance program to include your auto, business, and other property.
+We can also coordinate your entire insurance portfolio to include your auto, business, and other property.

 This part of your policy includes off-premises coverage.
 This means that your belongings are covered anywhere in the world, unless you have decided against off-premises coverage.
 Some companies limit the amount to 10% of the amount of insurance you have for your possessions.